samiramrullah/Cyber-Security/README.md

 - 1986 - US Computer Fraud and Abuse Act (CFAA)
 - 1990 - UK Computer Misuse Act
 - 2001 - Advanced Encryption Standard (AES) established by NIST

+***In September of 1983 when MIT was granted a patent that introduced the RSA (Rivest-Shamir-Adleman) algorithm, which was one of the first public key cryptosystems***